Eleanor Kane

 Eleanor Kane is Ontario’s equivalent of American culinary icon Alice Waters, a comparison and opinion that is rooted in watching her numerous achievements over a 35-year period.
 In what began in 1977 as a “self-directed sabbatical from work,” Kane and business partner Marion Isherwood opened The Old Prune (then a tea room) in Stratford, which led to successful careers as restaurateurs.
 Later, with James Morris of Rundles Restaurant, Kane co-founded the Stratford Chefs School, an enterprise that evolved into a widely recognized pioneering restaurant-focused training program.

-A University of Alberta graduate (Masters of Science, Psychology), Kane also brought decades of restaurant experience as well as human resources skills to her work at Stratford Chefs School.
-A recipient of numerous accolades and awards, Kane remains in an advisory capacity on the Board.
-Recent Stratford Chefs School’s International Guest Chef in Residence, Ryan Brown, described his immense respect for Kane, with her elegance, strong presence, and love for all things relating to gastronomy.
+A University of Alberta graduate (Masters of Science, Psychology), Kane also brought decades of restaurant experience, as well as human resources skills, to her work at Stratford Chefs School.
+A recipient of numerous accolades and awards, Kane remains Chair of the School's Advisory Group.
+International Guest Chef in Residence Ryan Brown (Class of 2006), described his immense respect for Kane, with her elegance, strong presence, and love for all things relating to gastronomy.

 Source: https://eatdrink.ca/stratford-women-in-food-2019-seven-sisters-with-a-seat-at-the-table/